 Next we need to start importing Radv.
-In VirtualBox's main window, import the Radv appliance from the "Appliances" folder in the "Resources" share.
-If you cannot remember how, consult the notes from the Introduction lab.
-The filename will be named similarly to COSC301-v6bootcamp-radv-version.
+In VirtualBox's main window, import the Radv appliance from the Appliances in the resources folder.
+If you cannot remember how, consult the notes from the "Introduction" lab.
+The filename will be named similarly to COSC301-v6bootcamp-radv-version.ova.
 Use the latest version available unless otherwise instructed.
 Accept the default settings as presented in the import dialogs.